chromebook-unity/create-usb/README.md

 Then, the script will run a few commands, and you will need to select the release you want to upgrade to.

 ## License Info
-Ubuntu Unity is under the GPLv3 license and includes components from other open-source projects, such as the Unity Desktop.
+Ubuntu Unity is licensed under the GPLv3 license and includes components from other open-source projects, such as the Unity Desktop.